rebol/rebol/make/msvc/ReadMe.md

-This directory may be used for Visual Studio project, which is made using the `Make-vs-project.r3` script.
+This directory may be used for Visual Studio project, which is created using the `Make-vs-project.r3` script.

 ##Note
 You should not add source files directly in the Visual Studio as it would go out of sync with the other building methods and all  Visual Studio files are excluded from the repository.